-to each tier of the application, and (ii) a combination of predictive and reactive methods that determine when to provision these resources, both at large and small time scales.
+In this paper, we argued that dynamic provisioning of multi-tier Internet applications raises new challenges not addressed by prior work on provisioning single-tier applications.
+We proposed a novel dynamic provisioning technique for multi-tier Internet applications that employs (i) a fexible queuing model to determine how much resources to allocate to each tier of the application, and (ii) a combination of predictive and reactive methods that determine when to provision these resources, both at at large and small time scales.
+We proposed a novel data center architecture based on virtual machine monitors to reduce provisioning overheads.
 Our experiments on a forty machine Linux-based hosting platform demonstrate the responsiveness of our technique in handling dynamic workloads.
 In one scenario where a flash crowd caused the workload of a three-tier application to double, our technique was able to double the application capacity within five minutes while maintaining response time targets.
+Our technique also reduced the overhead of switching servers across applications from several minutes or more to less than a second, while meeting the performance targets of residual sessions.